dfuenzalida/SpringBoot3Log4j2AppSvcLogs/README.md

 * `SpringBoot3Log4j2AppSvcLogsApplication.java`: The main class is also a Controller with 3 endpoints: `/` for a regular messsage, `/warn` which logs a warning message and `/error` which throws an Exception
 * `MyControllerAdvice.java`: Takes unhandled exceptions from any controllers, captures their stack trace and logs the result as an error.
-* `AppServiceLogConverter.java`: Implements a Log4j2 pattern so that logs appenders that use the pattern defined by this class will take a log event and perform the conversion to Base64 and formatting required for these events to be published to the AppServiceAppLogs in Log Analytics.
+* `AppServiceLogbackLayout.java`: Implements a Logback layout which performs the conversion to Base64 and formatting required for these events to be published to the AppServiceAppLogs in Log Analytics.
-* `log4j2-spring.xml` is the Log4j2 configuration file, it uses the special Log appender defined in `AppServiceLogConverter`.
+* `logback-spring.xml` is the Logback configuration file, it uses the special Log appender defined in `AppServiceLogbackLayout`.